kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Back then we were serving this profession and we offered them this product.
 Of course, I had to prove that it worked, and the climax of the show was when I demonstrated the capability of defining complex macros triggered by just a few words.
 Those words could have been made up.
 The machine would learn this "word".

 A lawyer, after having produced his text, will have to save his legal document, printed for his client, the opposing party, the attorney, the court, maybe several consultants and witnesses.
-And maybe he will also use his new acquisition, the fax machine, which was the latest technical equipment.
+And maybe he will also use his new acquisition, the fax machine, which was the latest technical equipment of the time.
 So the term I coined for this complex operation was "fax it up".
 And of course, it worked.

 I wouldn't write this long text when I had to type it.
 Instead I use DragonDictate.
 I did work with Windows Speech Recognition for a long time as well, using one for one language and the other for another, both in parallel.
 You cannot do this with DragonDictate, you have to dump one language and load the other and then back again, which is tedious.